On Holocaust Remembrance Day: A third of survivors in the US are poor

 - Many aging survivors face costly Holocaust-related diseases

-- Organizations that assist survivors find it difficult to meet their needs
+- Organizations say survivors find it difficult to meet their needs

 (CNN)More than 70 years after the Holocaust ended, survivors living in the United States continue to suffer.